 - Gloucestershire Police v.
 Peters UKEAT1300/11/SM.
 Permission to appeal substantive judgment on 7 grounds including use of expert and expert medical evidence, dual role of police force as employer and law enforcement agency, actions outside the jurisdiction of the Employment Tribunal.

-Working Time /National Minimum Wage / bonus / pay cases / employment status – these cases form a permanent background noise to our caseload
+Working Time /National Minimum Wage / bonus / pay cases / employment status – these themes form a permanent feature to our caseload

 - Baxter v Titan Airways: Represented Respondent travel company in EAT.
 Appeal brought by Claimant who argued that he should be paid the national minimum wage for layover periods when he was required to sleep close to his clients’ home addresses, in order to take them to the airport the next morning.
 Appeal dismissed.
 The EAT held that the Claimant was neither working nor deemed to be working during those periods under NMW Regulations.